 Longer lived assets such as equipment and real estate offer the opportunity to be financed over a period of time more in keeping with the useful life of that asset and, therefore, generally are the basis for a term loan.

 While in some cases, lines of credit include all four or more asset classes, accounts receivable and inventory generally replenish themselves several times a year and collectively fall in the category of working capital financing.

 Asset based lending has many benefits over traditional methods of financing.
 The borrowers get more liquidity and fewer financial covenants.

 As you can see, there is no “one size fits all” approach to borrowing or lending.
 Businesses and lenders alike must carefully weigh the need for loans, the creditworthiness of the business, and the various options available before moving forward.
-If you have any questions, please contact us at 404.874.6244 or fill out the contact form below.
+If you have any questions, please contact us online or by telephone at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR